 • It gives me more options and allows me to plan for and to achieve bigger personal or family goals.

 It gives me more options and allows me to plan for and to achieve bigger personal or family goals.
 We have many goals, including some big goals, such as studying overseas, buying a house, and retiring early.
 A single month’ salary cannot help me reach the goals, but years of savings can.
 The more money I can save, the closer I am to my goals.

 • One important reason to save money is for my retirement, even though it won’t be in the very near future.

 The money from social security can provide very meager income.
 Besides, I can only get the social security benefit when I am in my 60s.
 People must look for other sources such as their own savings or investment to help fund retirement.
 According to Dr. Ronald Wilcox, author of Whatever Happened to Thrift?: Why Americans Don’t Save and What to Do about It, when it comes to money, we need a little bit of realistic pessimism about our future to adequately determine how much money needs to be saved.

-- Make a SMART Budget for 2017: Aiming to Save More Money
+- Make a SMART Budget: Aiming to Save More Money

 - Save Money: Three Types of Spending that Make a Difference

 - 7 Reasons Why your New Year Financial Resolutions Do not Stick

 There are many ways to save money, but the first step is always to know why you are saving and being willing to do it consistently.
 Otherwise, it is a battle that you will definitely lose.
 Let’s face it, money saving is way harder than spending.
 Saving requires taking deliberate and planned actions, but it doesn’t have to be drudgery.
 In fact, a survey of American adults shows saving money is one of the best habits to increase happiness.